Ocasio-Cortez denies dark-money allegations in FEC complaint: ‘There is no violation’

 Although large financial transfers from PACs to LLCs are not necessarily improper, the complaint argues that the goal of the "extensive" scheme was seemingly to illegally dodge detailed legal reporting requirements of the Federal Election Campaign Act of 1971, which are designed to track campaign expenditures.

-Still, critics said the arrangement appears unusual and should be probed.
+Critics said the arrangement appears unusual and should be probed.

 "It sounds to a lot of people like that’s a way to skirt the campaign finance laws in this country," former Utah GOP Rep. Jason Chaffetz said on Fox News' "America's Newsroom."
 "And the FEC and the other regulators need to get in there and find out where was this money going – was it going to people’s pockets?
 Was it legitimate or not?”